 Why, he asks rhetorically, are we paying for students to waste their time on these Mickey Mouse courses, when it is perfectly obvious what they should be doing.
 Trades!
 Skills!
 Craft!
 This country doesn’t need more bleeding degrees in media studies and whispering into horses’ ears!
 What we need is people who can fix my septic tank!
 We need more plumbers,” he raves, and it’s not just because he resents paying so much for his Polish plumber; it’s because the whole university business is – in his view – such a cruel deception on so many young people.
-They rack up an average of £13,000 of debt for some noddy qualification, when they would have been far better off getting stuck into a job after leaving school and engaging in an old-fashioned apprenticeship.
+They rack up an average of £13,000 of debt for some noddy qualification when they would have been far better off applying for a job, clearing the personality testing tests given by companies right after leaving school and engaging in the old-fashioned apprenticeship.

 That’s what he thinks; and that, I bet, is not a million miles from the view of many eminent readers.

 And yet I have to say that this view of higher education – pandemic in Middle Britain – is hypocritical, patronising and wrong.
 I say boo to the Taxpayers’ Alliance, and up with Mickey Mouse courses, and here’s why.